'One of his best': England salutes masterful Root | cricket.com.au

-England's all-time great had one glaring omission from an otherwise impeccable CV, but no longer
+England's all-time great conquers the one glaring omission from his impeccable cricketing CV

 'One of his best': England salutes masterful Root